 While there are some third-party tools that offer workarounds to, say, migrate Wix to WordPress, Wix doesn’t give you an easy way to do this by yourself.

 With WordPress, you’re always in full control of all your data.
-You can download, export, or manipulate 100% of the data on your site because you control everything.
+You can download or manipulate 100% of the data on your site and export/import WordPress users because you control everything.

 Like we said – it’s not even close.

 While Wix’s closed ecosystem isn’t great for data ownership or flexibility, the major benefit is that it virtually eliminates the need for you to handle maintenance and security.